 |Memory||8 GB or greater||8 GB or greater||8 GB or greater|

 There are two key takeaways from the above-mentioned data:

 - If you have a decent mid-range gaming or content creation rig, you should be able to run VR at least after cutting a few corners.

 - Graphics Card is GOD!
 As far as Virtual reality is concerned, GPU is the most important component of your rig.
 Hence, spend wisely.
 If you are short on budget, cut costs on other components and get the best GPU that you can.

-Buying Guide for VR Ready PC
+Buying Guide for Best PC for VR

 Having discussed the minimum requirements, it is essential that we discuss the things to consider before buying a PC for VR, because let’s face it, minimum requirements are just that: minimum.
 If you scrape up a PC with minimum-specified hardware, you are all but gunning up for a nauseating experience.
 As far as computers go, it is apt to have some headroom for performance.

 The CPU, alongside the GPU and RAM, constitute the 3 most important components of a computer for Virtual Reality.
 Valve suggests a quad-core processor for its state-of-the-art headset, the Valve Index, but you may want to do a little better.
 In this regard, a six-core processor with 4+ GHz should not only do the trick but should also future-proof your investment.
 It will open up doors for gaming at higher resolutions, but more crucially, it will help maintain frame rate over the headset’s refresh rate, which is the difference between an ultra-realistic experience and a nauseating one.